maximdolphin/comp423-course-notes/docs/tutorials/go-tutorial.md

 ## Set up Devcontainer

 1. Create a directory `.devcontainer`.
-2. Create a Dockerfile `.devcontainer/Dockerfile`.
-3. Create a dev container configuration `.devcontainer/devcontainer.json`.
+2. Create a dev container configuration `.devcontainer/devcontainer.json`.
-4. Make sure you have Docker installed.
+3. Make sure you have Docker installed.
 If you use Windows, make sure your project is on a partition shared with Docker.

 ### Dev Container configuration